 - Mosquito bite: Aedes aegypti and albopictus are the only species that carries the virus.
 These mosquitos are known to aggressively bite during daytime as compared to night.

 - Mother to child: A mother can pass the virus to their child once they got bitten by an infected mosquito during pregnancy.
 This is regardless of which stage of pregnancy they got infected.
-However, breastfeeding an uninfected child by a recently infected mother, would not cause transmission of virus.
+However, breastfeeding an uninfected child by a recently infected mother, would not cause transmission of the virus.
 Therefore, infants are not compromised of getting the nutrients which can only be found in breastmilk, especially the colostrum.

 - Sexual contact: Zika virus is like a sexually transmitted disease for it could also be transmitted through sexual contact.
 This was actually proven!
 In fact, the virus was observed to stay longer in semen than in our blood.